darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 A slider allows you to continuously alter an integer or decimal value, and has the following elements available:

 _value_
 : Allows the current value of the slider to be altered.
 The default action when assigning a simple shortcut to a slider is to display a popup _edit_ box so you can enter a value; An extended shortcut (including a mouse movement) will change the value up and down.
 When modifying the _value_ element with a shortcut you may not exceed the bounds set in the visual slider.
+Value elements are also used for modifying some on-screen graphs.

 _force_
 : This is the same as the _value_ element described above, but it allows you to exceed the bounds set in the visual slider.